KittyGiraudel/site/_posts/2013-04-04-css-grid-layout.md

 ## What's complicated?

-<blockquote class="pull-quote--right">Specifications are definitely not for random people.</blockquote>
+> Specifications are definitely not for random people.

 First, **reading specifications**.
 If a spec author ever reads this, I am sorry; but the specifications are definitely not for random people.
 I believe they are mostly made for browser makers, and they are probably very well writen but for a guy like me, it's way too complicated.
 Unfortunately, I had to dig deep into the spec.